eras/tlsd/README.md

 that's very close to standard sequence diagrams.
-The only difference I see compared to standard sequence diagrams is that the message sending and reception are decoupled in the diagram: messages will be received sometimes much later than when they've been sent, and other behavior can be interleaved during that time.
+The only difference I see compared to standard sequence diagrams is that the message sending and reception are decoupled in the diagram: messages will be received later—sometimes much later—compared to when they've been sent, and other behavior can be interleaved during that time.
 I'm not sure if the standard diagrams would also be able to express this, though, but if this is the case then perhaps a lot of this SVG rendering code would be needles :).

 Currently this tool is limited to exchanging messages with one central system as this has currently been my need for it, but I expect in the